 Another basic and very beneficial asana is Adho Mukha Svanasana, or downward-facing dog pose.
 This pose relieves fatigue, rejuvenates the body, improves blood circulation, and strengthens the muscles of the arms and legs.

-Start on your knees and with your hands on the floor, then lift your hips towards the ceiling, forming an inverted V with your body.
+Start on your knees and with your hands on the ground, then, lift your hips towards the ceiling, forming an inverted V with your body.

 Child’s Pose (Balasana)

-One of the most well-known beginner yoga poses is Balasana, or Child’s Pose.
-To perform it, simply sit on your heels, then lean your body forward until your forehead touches the ground and extend your arms forward.
+One of the most well-known yoga poses for beginners is Balasana, or Child’s Pose.
+To do it, you simply have to sit on your heels, then, lean your body forward until your forehead touches the ground and extend your arms forward.

-This posture is excellent for stretching the spine and relaxing the nervous system.
+This pose is excellent for stretching the spine and relaxing the nervous system.

-Vrikshasana, or tree pose, is an ideal balancing posture for beginners.
-To perform it, stand up, bend one of your knees and place the foot on the inside of the opposite thigh, keep your hands together at the center of your chest or extend them towards the sky.
+Vrikshasana, or Tree Pose, is a balancing pose ideal for beginners.
+To perform it, stand, bend one of your knees and place your foot on the inner thigh of the opposite leg, keep your hands together at the center of your chest or extend them towards the sky.

-This posture enhances concentration and strengthens the legs.
+This posture improves concentration and strengthens the legs.

 Warrior I Pose (Virabhadrasana I)

-The warrior I is a powerful pose that strengthens the legs and opens the chest.
-To perform it, take a wide step back with the left foot, slightly turn the left foot outward and bend the right knee while keeping it aligned with the ankle.
+The Warrior I is a powerful pose that strengthens the legs and opens the chest.
+To perform it, take a wide step back with your left foot, turn your left foot slightly outwards and bend your right knee maintaining alignment with your ankle.

-Raise your arms towards the sky, keeping your shoulders relaxed, and look straight ahead or slightly upwards.
+Raise your arms towards the sky, keeping your shoulders relaxed, and look forward or slightly upwards.

-This position improves balance, enhances concentration, and strengthens core muscles, while fostering a sense of confidence and stability.
+This posture improves balance, increases concentration, and strengthens core muscles, while fostering a sense of confidence and stability.

 Corpse Pose (Savasana)

-The Savasana is a deep relaxation pose that is performed lying on your back on the mat, with your legs slightly apart and your arms resting at your sides, palms facing up.
+Savasana is a deep relaxation pose that is performed by lying on your back on the mat, with your legs slightly apart and your arms resting at your sides, palms facing up.

-Close your eyes and focus on your breathing, allowing each part of your body to relax completely, from your feet to your head.
+Close your eyes and focus on your breath, allowing every part of your body to completely relax, from your feet to your head.

-Maintain this position for 5 to 10 minutes to reduce stress, calm the mind, and facilitate the integration of the benefits of yoga practice.
-It is ideal for ending your session, promoting a feeling of peace and renewal.
+Maintain this position for 5 to 10 minutes to reduce stress, calm the mind, and facilitate the integration of the benefits of the yoga practice.
+It is ideal to end your session, promoting a feeling of peace and renewal.

 Final tips for maintaining consistency in yoga

-Maintaining a consistent yoga practice is easier when you establish a fixed schedule, even if it’s just 15 minutes a day.
-Create a dedicated space in your home that inspires tranquility and use resources like videos or apps to guide you.
+Maintaining a consistent yoga practice is easier when you establish a fixed schedule, even if it’s only 15 minutes a day.
+Create a dedicated space in your home that inspires tranquility and use resources like videos or applications to guide you.

-Always listen to your body, adapting the postures according to your needs, and set realistic goals that motivate you to keep moving forward.
+Always listen to your body, adapting the postures to your needs, and set realistic goals that motivate you to move forward.

-Practicing with friends or joining a community can also provide you with the necessary support.
-Additionally, varying your routine with different styles of yoga will keep your interest and enthusiasm.
+Practice with friends or join a community can also offer you the necessary support.
+In addition, varying your routine with different styles of yoga will keep your interest and enthusiasm.

-Finally, be patient with yourself and celebrate every small progress, remembering that yoga is a personal journey towards well-being.
+Finally, be patient with yourself and celebrate every small advance, remembering that yoga is a personal journey towards well-being.